GeneralGarfield/Picrure-Conversion-Tool/README.md

 A Python GUI Script/exe File that converts JPEG, PNG, ICO, and other files to your desire conversion.
 This tool is free and can be used for whatever reason.
-This program wont damage or cause any harm to your device.
 Modifications will happen to images, but the original Image will remain the same.
 In short we are only creating a new image out of your already exsisting Image.